Cisco Snort

 Rules Group Security Levels.

 With Snort 2 regarding rule sets, you have only a few options.
 For example, you can pick no rules active-based policy, which is not recommended.
 There is also a connection-based rule set ( connectivity over security).
 We also have balanced security and connectivity.
-Then we have security over connectivity rules set.
+Then, we have protection over the connectivity rules that are set.
 With Snort 3, you will get more than just these policy sets.
-So we have rule groups that we can individually set the security levels.
-So the new feature is Rule Groups, making it easier to adjust your policy.
-So with rule groups, we can assign security levels to each sub-group.
-So you can adjust based on your usage, such as a more aggressive rule set for Chrome or not for Internet Explorer.
-So the security level can be set on a per-group basis.
-But Snort 2 offers this only in the base policy.
+We have rule groups that we can use to set the security levels individually.
+So, the new feature is Rule Groups, making it easier to adjust your policy.

 • Level 1 – Connectivity over Security